GeoDoo/real-estate-portfolio-manager/README.md

 - Floating point rounding is handled with small tolerances in tests.

 For any questions or to audit the formulas, see the backend code in `backend/app.py`.

+# Cap rates are now set manually by the user.
+There is no automated fetching or updating of cap rates.
+Please enter cap rates manually in the UI.